By Hugh Edwards & Rob Bee

 - Mastering your audio ready for broadcast & delivery to clients

-- Changing sample rates, bit depth and filetypes, for example converting from wav files to mp3 files.
+- Changing sample rates, bit depth, and file types, for example, converting from WAV files to MP3 files.

 - Batching repetitive processing tasks to save huge amounts of time